 Executive Director at IESE Business School

-The second Corporate Venturing & Entrepreneurship Summit - Academics Meet Practitioners, is a one-day summit which brings together the latest insights on corporate venturing & entrepreneurship, both from a practitioner as well as from an academic perspective.
+The second Corporate Venturing & Entrepreneurship Summit - Academics Meet Practitioners, is an online summit which brings together the latest insights on corporate venturing & entrepreneurship, both from a practitioner as well as from an academic perspective.

 After a successful first summit on June 27th, 2019, Corporate Venturing Network, University of Tilburg and Erasmus University decided to organize this summit yearly.

 For practitioners, the added value is to be inspired by good practices from peers and the latest academic insights.
-For academics, this conference is particularly interesting as it will help them to increase their awareness of contemporary issues in corporate venturing practice, thereby increasing the impact of their work.
+For academics, this conference is particularly interesting as it will help to increase awareness of contemporary issues in corporate venturing practice.

 Josemaria Siota is the Executive Director of IESE Business School's Entrepreneurship and Innovation Center, and has been designated Expert on Corporate Venturing at the European Commission and the World Economic Forum.
 He leads cutting-edge research on open innovation, corporate venturing and technology transfer, working around the world with successful Chief Innovation Officers and top-tier academics, to create a positive impact in society.